Updated January 2018

 To successfully complete a reverse mortgage application process, a number of property and borrower eligibility requirements must be satisfied.
 If you find it difficult to sift through the various eligibility requirements, the better option would be to use the reverse mortgage calculator found on the FHA site.
 If you can feel certain about your qualification, contact an FHA-approved reverse mortgage lender to complete the loan application and begin the loan process.
 The entire list of FHA lenders that can handle a HECM loan in your locality can be found using the FHA lender search page.
 You may also ask your counselor for a referral to a reputed lender in your area.

 Connect with a lender, click here.

 Who can qualify for a HECM reverse mortgage?

-Not everyone can apply for a FHA-insured HECM mortgage.
+Not everyone can apply for an FHA-insured HECM mortgage.
 To apply for a reverse mortgage loan with an FHA approved lender, the borrower must be at least 62 years old.
 Additionally, the property to be financed under HECM guidelines must be occupied as a primary residence.
-Only single family homes, 2-4 unit residential properties, manufactured homes and HUD approved condos satisfy the FHA property requirements.
+Only single family homes, 2-4 unit residential properties, manufactured homes and HUD-approved condos satisfy the FHA property requirements.